Guh314/nvim_config/README.md

 # TODO
 - Propperly config neorg.
-- Move no-neck-pain to toggles
 - Config neorg under n for +notes.
 - Lazy Load as much of the LSPs as possible to not slowdown neovim.
+- Lua LSP broke on Windows.